 adverse impacts to beneficial uses including the Rare and Spawning beneficial use.

-The Vegetation Management Impact Offset Plan shall describe how utility-compatible vegetation can be established to minimize long term impacts identified in Section IV.M.1.b, above, or
+The Vegetation Management Impact Offset Plan shall demonstrate how long-term impacts identified in Section IV.M.1.b. will be offset by:

+describing how utility-compatible vegetation will be established to offset impacts, and/or

-The Discharger shall propose alternative enhancement projects (e.g., large wood augmentation, planting additional willow cuttings) within the impacted watershed, to minimize long term impacts identified in Section IV
+alternative enhancement projects (e.g., large wood augmentation, planting additional willow cuttings) within the impacted watershed.

-.M.1.b, above.
+Vegetation Management Impact Offset Plans that include use of compatible vegetation or plantings elsewhere in the watershed, shall include the following: a schedule; a planting palette that avoids seed mixes containing invasive plant species (non-native sterile hybrids may be appropriate for rapid soil stabilization and weed suppression) with plant species native to the project area; seed collection location; invasive species management; performance standards; monitoring timeline; monitoring protocol; and maintenance requirements (e.g., watering, weeding, and replanting).
+Monitoring and maintenance shall continue until performance standards are met.

+ADDITIONAL CATEGORY B MONITORING AND REPORTING REQUIREMENTS

 Restoration of Temporary Impacts to Waters of the State

 Dischargers shall restore all areas of temporary impacts to waters of the state to pre-impact conditions as described in an approved restoration plan.
 The restoration plan shall be submitted with the NOI.
 A restoration plan that is generally applicable to multiple project sites may be submitted in advance and be used at applicable sites.
-Unless the project is a Wildfire or Response Activity, temporary impacts to waters of the state are not authorized and shall not occur until a restoration plan has been approved by Water Board staff.
+Unless the project is a Urgent Response Activity, temporary impacts to waters of the state shall not occur until a restoration plan has been approved by Water Board staff.

-The restoration plan shall provide the following: a schedule; plans for grading of disturbed areas to pre-project contours; a planting palette with plant species native to the project area; seed collection location; invasive species management; performance standards; monitoring timeline (the monitoring shall continue until performance standards have been met) and protocol until performance standards are met; and maintenance requirements (e.g., watering, weeding, and replanting).
+The restoration plan shall provide the following: a schedule; plans for grading of disturbed areas to pre-project contours; a planting palette that avoids seed mixes containing invasive plant species (non-native sterile hybrids may be appropriate for rapid soil stabilization and weed suppression) with plant species native to the project area; seed collection location; invasive species management; performance standards; monitoring timeline; monitoring protocol; and maintenance requirements (e.g., watering, weeding, and replanting).
+Monitoring and maintenance shall continue until performance standards are met.

 In cases where implementation actions in the restoration plan cannot be reasonably conducted within one year, or where the adverse temporary impacts result in temporary loss of aquatic resource function(s), Dischargers may be required to provide compensatory mitigation to offset temporal loss of waters of the state.